 Planting Celery in the Garden

-Once the temperatures outside are consistently above 50 F., you can plant your celery into your garden.
+Once the temperatures outside are consistently above 50 F. (0 C.), you can plant your celery into your garden.
 Remember that celery is very temperature sensitive, so don’t plant it out too early or you will kill or weaken the celery plant.

-Unless you live in a location that is ideal to grow celery plants, you are best planting your celery where it will get 6 hours of sun, but preferably somewhere that the celery plant will be shaded for the hottest part of the day.
+Unless you live in a location that is ideal to grow celery plants, plant your celery where it will get six hours of sun, but preferably somewhere that the celery plant will be shaded for the hottest part of the day.

 Also, make sure that where you will be growing celery has rich soil.
 Celery needs lots of nutrients to grow well.